FusionAuth/fusionauth-site/site/_posts/2020-06-29-django-and-oauth.md

 Django has a mature authentication system by default, but it isn't perfect.
 For example, "social login" ("log in with Google/Facebook/GitHub/Twitter" functionality) isn't handled by Django by default.
 You can use the [django-all-auth](https://django-allauth.readthedocs.io/en/latest/) package to add this, but now you're already adding complexity to your project.
 Soon you'll want to add more functionality, such as resetting passwords, forgotten password resets, and more.

 Nearly every web app needs authentication.
 Authentication is more complicated than it seems at first.
-Therefore, it's a great time to follow the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle) - instead of trying to build out your own authentication and authorization functionality, delegate this to a application whose only job is handling authentication.
+Therefore, it's a great time to follow the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle) - instead of trying to build out your own authentication and authorization functionality, delegate this to an application whose only job is handling authentication.

 {% include _image.liquid src="/assets/img/blogs/social-sign-in-django/privateinfo-fusionauth.png" alt="Important private data goes in FusionAuth.
 Everything else in Django." class="img-fluid" figure=false %}